leo-editor/leo-editor/leo/doc/demo.md

 - The names of all predefined graphics classes: Callout, Image, Label, Text and Title,
 - The name **demo**, bound to the Demo instance.

 At startup, **demo.init_namespace()** creates demo.namespace.
-Subclasses may override this method. **demo.bind(name, object)** adds one binding to demo.namespace.
+Subclasses may override this method.

+**demo.bind(name, object)** adds one binding to demo.namespace.
 The following are equivalent:

 ```python
 demo.bind('name', object)
 demo.namespace.update({'name', object})
 ```

-demo.namespace *persists* until the end of the demo, so demo scripts can share information.
-For example:
+The demo.namespace environment *persists* until the end of the demo, so demo scripts can share information:

 ```python
 demo.bind('greeting', hello world')